SVMP/svmp-web-console/README.md

 ## Running

-On first run config/config-local.js will be created.
+On first run, config/config-local.js will be created.
 Set your private settings here.
+Then restart the app

-Development:
+Development mode:

 ```
 $ grunt
 ```

-Production:
+Production mode:

 Set NODE_ENV=production